 MO is typically caused by direct trauma to the muscle, like a knee to the thigh in rugby or landing hard on the ground in a bike accident.
 If you develop a large contusion (bruise) and a pool of blood forms a lump over the injury (hematoma), bone may grow at the injury site.
-This is responsible for of MO cases.
+This is responsible for

 Repeated minor trauma — sometimes seen on the inside thighs of horseback riders — can also result in MO.
 Fractures and surgery, especially hip replacement, are other possible causes.

 Although larger muscles of the upper arm and thigh are most commonly affected, MO can also occur in fat or connective tissue like tendons, ligaments, and fascia.

 Sports injuries or accidents usually initiate MO.
 Adolescents and young adults in their 20s are most likely to develop MO.
 It’s rare for children 10 and under to get the condition.
 People who have paraplegia are also prone to MO, but usually with no evidence of trauma.